alxptr/angular2-di-helper/README.md

 # angular2-di-helper

-An implementation of the dependency injection helpers  at Angular2.
+An implementation of the dependency injection helpers at Angular2 (2.0.0 compatible).

 ## Installation